 Employee psychological well-being goes beyond employee assistance and counselling programs.
 Employment laws across Canada make it clear that employers have a legal obligation to protect the psychological well-being of their employees.

 Unfortunately, harassment, bullying or other forms of abusive conduct occur in many workplaces, creating stressful work environments and undermining employee psychological health.
-According to a recent survey, 20% of workers say they are working in a toxic workplace.
+According to a 2023 survey, 20% of workers say they are working in a toxic workplace.
 Employers have a legal duty to protect employees from these types of behaviour.

 Moreover, protection from harassment is more than a basic legal requirement.
 As we noted in an earlier post, compliance with HR laws related to working conditions and safety forms the basis of a positive workplace culture.